 Rhapsody [7] and Enterprise Architect [15].
 Some approaches such as [16], [17] allow the co-evolution of component-based diagram elements and code.

-The behavior RTE is usually supported very limitedly.
-This is because there is no trivial mapping from behavior model such as USM and code.
+The behavior RTE is has limited support.
+This is because the mapping between the code and the behavioral models are non-trivial.
 Consequently, it is very difficult to reflect behavior code changes to the original model.
 Approaches for the behavior RTE often allow programmers to partially modify behavioral code in limited areas by separating the generated and non-generated code [7], [18] using some specialized comments such as @generated NOT.
 Approaches and tools in this category use an incremental code generation, which preserves the user-code changes in the areas marked as non-generated.
-However, "current separation mechanisms require the programmers are highly discipline.
-Furthermore, even so, accidental changes are still possible" [19].
+However, "current separation mechanisms require programmers to be highly disciplined.
+Furthermore, accidental changes are still possible" [19].

 In this paper, we tackle the problem of synchronization between model, which includes both structural and behavioral elements, and C++ code, which meets resource-constrained requirements for developing event-driven embedded systems.
 Specifically, the system architecture is specified via UML class diagrams and the behavior via USMs.
-Component and composite structure diagrams for architecture description will be included in future work.
-To support the architects and the programmers at the modeling and programming level, respec- tively, equivalently, our goal is to allow the synchronization of USMs with full features and code.
+To support the architects and the programmers at the modeling and programming levels, our goal is to allow the synchronization of USMs with full features and code.
 The latter should be efficient (small in size and fast in event processing speed) to be fit into resource-constrained systems.

 Our proposed technique RAOES is inspired by ArchJava [20] and Archface [21] whose goal is to allow the co-evolution of architecture and implementation in Java by introducing additional constructs to Java.
 Our approach adds USM-based constructs to connect C++ to the USMs.
 Instead of directly generating C++ code from models as the existing tools, RAOES produces a C++ front-end code, which contains our added constructs.
 The programmers are free to modify not only the high level logic behavior described by USMs but also the user code by making changes to the C++ front-end code.

 The introduction of the front-end is similar to MSM [22] and EUML [23].
-However, these front-ends use a lot of C++ templates, which make the code difficult to write and understand.
+However, these front-end use significant amount of C++ templates, which hinders the comprehensibility and readability of the generated code.
 Furthermore, they support only a limited subset of USM, especially events defined by UML are not correctly

 supported.